 - what will happen while the complaint is being dealt with

 - what will happen next, such as when you are likely to be contacted again.

 Some complaints cannot be resolved completely.
-If so, we will help you to look at other options to address your issues, and may follow up with you afterwards to check that the outcome of the complaint handling process is meeting your needs.
+If so, ReachOut Australia staff will help you to look at other options to address your issues and may follow up with you afterwards to check that the outcome of the complaint handling process is meeting your needs.

-What if I’m not happy with the outcome of the complaint?
+What happens if I am not happy with the outcome of my complaint?

-If you are not happy with the outcome of the complaint regarding the ReachOut Parents program, then you can ask ReachOut Australia to review how the complaint was dealt with.
-You can do this in a letter, email, over the phone or in person.
+If you are not happy with the outcome of the complaint, you can ask ReachOut Australia to review how the complaint was dealt with.
+You can do this in a letter, email, or over the phone.
 A more senior staff member may undertake the review.

-ReachOut Australia staff may gather additional information to review the outcome of the complaint.
+ReachOut Australia staff may gather additional information to review the decision.
+This may or may not alter the original decision.
 After you have asked us to review how the complaint was dealt with, if you are still unhappy with the outcome of a complaint then there are outside agencies that may be able to help.
 These include: